Tag: slow living

 In the Slow Lane

 I had the day off on Monday, which was nice because it gave me the rare chance to look around and appreciate.
 I could go slow.
 I didn’t have to rush.
 Rushing ruins everything.
+I had time to sit in the dry brown grass and

 A Summer Night